ISSUE 9 / July 2021

 Before dying, van Meegeren pleads about his genius.
 He also exposes his tirade with vanity.
 Even through logical propositions.
 By asking for his brushes and a canvas, he tries to prove to justice that the works that Nazism has bought in quantity are his artistic property.
 In any case, they are his forgeries, his work as a commentator; its great imposture.
 Nobody has stolen the Dutch heritage.
 He himself is and is worth it.
 It is their homeland.
 The jury must observe his genius; It is comparable to those who have cited In any case, he has not only fooled the experts, he has also fooled art history itself.

 Van Meegeren paints from a perspective whose reverse is the history of art itself.
 He also feels that he is an artist and maybe he is.
 He is exulting.
 He will repaint even in a miserable cell.
 A Vermeer?
-Not!
+Do not!
 An authentic van Meegeren, perfectly his; definitely his work.
-The journalist Gastón Leroux has already done it before the war posing as an anthropologist to interview a prisoner unjustly detained in Normandy.
 The jury will be able to draw its own conclusions.
 That is his testimony, the rest will be silence, as Wittgenstein expresses it: «Of what cannot be spoken, it is necessary to be silent»

 Van Meegeren is transferred from prison in Weteringschans to the Headquarters of the Amsterdam Military Command and thus prove that the paintings sold to Göring were not stolen.
 They are simply works of his genius.
 The room is small and packed with reporters and collectors; Nazi experts, prosecutors and hunters.
 In this sort of Roman circus, he stands in front of a cloth and its tools.
 They have also brought him his own work table, his palettes, his brushes, his chemistry.
 This time he no longer has anyone on his side.
 Start painting.
 You know they underestimate you.
 Van Meegeren's anger recalls his shame and shame; while he seems to forget his conservative beginnings, his classic still lifes and even the famous painting of a doe - Princess Julianna's pet - with which he gained fame and prestige in his early days.
 The room is once again filled with the same fierce faces of the art experts of the past.
 They seem to replicate the criticisms about that first painting, –honest and reputable in the society of the beginning of the 1945th century– as a work lacking in originality and extremely poor stylistically.
 During July and December XNUMX he painted as evidence Christ in the temple, perhaps his best work.
 A short time later, he certainly left it unfinished when he died of a heart attack in full seclusion.